Windows OS Hub

 • Server Operators

 5. You can allow local sign-in for other users or groups.
 To do it, click Add User or Group and select the users you want to add.
-For example, you prevent non-admin users to log on to the device.
-To do it, just remove Users group from the policy settings;
+For example, you prevent non-admin users from logging on to the device.
+To do it, just remove the Users group from the policy settings;

 Also, note that there is another policy to prevent local interactive sign-in to Windows in the same GPO section.
 The policy is called Deny log on locally.
 In my case, anonymous local logon under the Guest account is denied on the computer.